Amcache registry structure: every key explained

 Usn REG_QWORD USN journal entry tied to this inventory.

-ProgramId REG_SZ 44-char application-identity hash — joins to InventoryApplication.
+ProgramId REG_SZ 44-char application-identity hash, joins to InventoryApplication.
 See Amcache ProgramId explained.

 Associated vs unassociated#

 One sub-key per installed application, keyed by ProgramId.
-Notable values:

 Value name Meaning

-Name Application display name.
+Name Display name.

 Version Application version.